Marlion Pickett

-Early life, junior football and criminal sentences
+Picket is currently playing for the Tiwi Island Bombers in the Northern Territory Football League, helping the Bombers make a dramatic rise towards the finals, having been easybeats for several years.

+Early life

 Pickett was born in Perth in January 1992 to parents Thomas Pickett and Angela Smith.
 The third of seven children, Pickett spent his early childhood in the northern suburbs of Perth.
+Pickett is of Noongar Aboriginal Australian ancestry.
 He was raised in difficult circumstances, witnessing family violence and drug and alcohol abuse within his immediate and extended family, while experiencing food insecurity due to his parents being out of work and supported entirely by welfare.

 Pickett first played football at age seven, playing alongside his older brother in the under 9s division at the Puma Panthers in Balga.
-At age 11, Pickett's family relocated to the south-west regional Western Australian town of Manjimup, where he played junior football for the Manjimup Tigers, including in a Colts premiership for the side at just 14 years of age.
+At age 11, Pickett's family relocated to the south-west regional Western Australian town of Manjimup, where he played junior football for the Manjimup Tigers, including in a Colts premiership for the side at 14 years of age.

 He returned to Perth at age 15 in 2007, settling in Eden Hill in the city's north.
-While there, he played football with the Nollamora Junior Football Club and senior amateur Indigenous club, Koongamia.
-He experienced racial abuse at the hands of teammates while at Nollamora and sat out a junior grand final in protest of his club's failure to act on the issue, before departing the club entirely.
+While there, he played football with the Nollamara Junior Football Club and senior amateur Indigenous club, Koongamia.
+He experienced racial abuse at the hands of teammates while at Nollamara and sat out a junior grand final in protest of his club's failure to act on the issue, before departing the club entirely.

 Later in 2007, Pickett was involved in a brawl alongside family members in the northern suburb of Bassendean and was subsequently charged with committing grievous bodily harm.
-While on bail for that charge, Pickett was arrested for engaging in a subsequent brawl and charged with both robbery and assault.
-He was eventually convicted for both the grievously bodily harm and robbery charges and served a six month juvenile detention sentence at Rangeview Remand Centre in Murdoch.
+While on bail for that charge, Pickett was arrested for engaging in a brawl and charged with both robbery and assault.
+He was convicted for both the grievously bodily harm and robbery charges and served a six month juvenile detention sentence at Rangeview Remand Centre in Murdoch.